computate-org/computateorg/README.md

 - http://www.genuitec.com/updates/devstyle/ci/
     - Choose "DevStyle Features" for themes

-## Import the computate.org project into CodeReady Studio
+## Import the computateorg project into CodeReady Studio

 * In CodeReady Studio, go to File -> Import...
 * Select Maven -> Existing Maven Projects
 * Click [ Next > ]
-* Browse to the directory: ~/.local/src/computate.org
+* Browse to the directory: ~/.local/src/computateorg
 * Click [ Finish ]

-## Setup a CodeReady Studio Debug/Run configuration to generate the OpenAPI 3 spec and the SQL create and drop scripts in computate.org
+## Setup a CodeReady Studio Debug/Run configuration to generate the OpenAPI 3 spec and the SQL create and drop scripts in computateorg

 * In CodeReady Studio, go to File -> Debug Configurations...
 * Right click on Java Application -> New Configuration
-* Name: computate.org-OpenAPIGenerator
+* Name: computateorg-OpenAPIGenerator
-* Project: computate.org
+* Project: computateorg
 * Main class: org.computate.site.enus.vertx.MainVerticle

 ### In the Environment tab

 Setup the following variables to setup the Vert.x verticle.

-* CONFIG_PATH: ~/.local/src/computate.org/config/computate.org.yml
+* CONFIG_PATH: ~/.local/src/computateorg/config/computateorg.yml
 * RUN_OPENAPI3_GENERATOR: true
 * RUN_SQL_GENERATOR: true

 Click [ Apply ] and [ Debug ] to debug the generation of the OpenAPI Spec src/main/resources/webroot and the SQL create and drop scripts in src/main/resources/sql.

-## Setup a CodeReady Studio Debug/Run configuration to run and debug computate.org
+## Setup a CodeReady Studio Debug/Run configuration to run and debug computateorg

 * In CodeReady Studio, go to File -> Debug Configurations...
 * Right click on Java Application -> New Configuration
-* Name: computate.org
+* Name: computateorg
-* Project: computate.org
+* Project: computateorg
 * Main class: org.computate.site.enus.vertx.MainVerticle

 ### In the "Arguments" tab